Sandbar willow is a slender, upright shrub forming thickets by spreading roots, or a small tree.

 Leaves are simple, alternate, very narrow, 2–6 inches long, about ¼ inch wide, thin, with scattered and unevenly spaced, gland-tipped small teeth, only 3–12 to an inch; tip pointed.
 Leaf stalk ⅛ inch or less, hairy.
 Young leaves silky-hairy beneath.

-Bark green to gray or brown, smooth; on older trunks furrowed and broken into closely flattened scales.
+Bark is green to gray or brown, smooth; on older trunks furrowed and broken into closely flattened scales.

-Twigs slender, erect, green to brown or red, smooth or hairy, sometimes with a white, waxy coating.
+Twigs are slender, erect, green to brown or red, smooth or hairy, sometimes with a white, waxy coating.

 Flowers May–June, flowering after leaves develop, male and female flowers in separate catkins in axils on twigs, borne on separate plants.